Becoming a Lifeguard

 - Venue Considerations

-At the completion of a RLSSA Pool Lifeguard training course you should also achieve a Statement of Attainment with the following Units of Competency:
+At the successful completion of the RLSSA Pool Lifeguard training course you should also achieve a Statement of Attainment with the following Units of Competency*.

 At the completion of the course prospective Lifeguards are equipped with the basic knowledge and skills to work competently in swimming pools across Australia.